tensorflow/mlir-hlo/stablehlo/rfcs/20220912-compatibility.md

 **(G4) Version 0.x.x:** There will be some stability guarantees while in major version 0.
-There is not stability guaranteed within the major version, but we will provide 6 months of backward and 1 month of forward compatibility guarantees between minor versions.
+There is not stability guaranteed within the major version, but we will provide 1 month of forward and backward compatibility between minor versions.
 This approach is chosen to allow dialect evolution and cleanup in the early days, as well as refine compatibility procedures while meeting the requirements of early adopters.
 Stability within major version will begin with version `1.x.x` and will happen in 2023.